 And fed we were.
 Since I was part of a much larger group the menu was pre-decided, only the best of the house would do.
 As the charcuterie plates were set in front of us, the chit chat amongst a truly international group also picked up.
 The best of the region’s wines also helped.
-The service was home-like too, none of the fancy and exquisite plating done to the food, the advantage was clear — the food and taste is what matters.
+The service was home-like too, none of the fancy and exquisite plating, the advantage was clear — the food and taste is what matters.
 The highlight for me in the entire meal was the foie gras.
-It is an acquired taste, for the uninitiated it can be quite overwhelming, especially when you know the duck is being harvested by being overfed to make it foie gras of the liver.
-The way were served was pan fried and with bread.
+It is an acquired taste, for the uninitiated it can be quite overwhelming, especially when you know the duck is being harvested by overfeeding.
+The way we were served was pan fried and with bread.
 The region’s cuisine specialises in duck and its said that ‘everything can be eaten in a duck’.
 The duck breast too was quite a revelation, with its tough succulence.
 Also on the menu was lamb, pork and beef, again cooked very traditional and with no frills.
-The beef is selected based on its quality than origin, the pork is sourced from the black pig from Bigorre (Pyrenees), which is also found in the region.
+The beef is selected based on its quality than origin, the pork is the coveted black pig from Bigorre (Pyrenees), which is also found in the region.